-Machine learning glossary
+Machine learning glossary of important terms

 Area under the curve (AUC)